opencontext/arches-via-docker/README.md

     * `Dockerfile`
     * `arches_data` - A directory on your host machine that gets attached to the Arches container.
 This makes it convenient to pass data (like packages or exports) in and out of your Arches container.
     * `conf.d/` - A directory of Supervisord configurations for the celery worker and celery beat processes.
 This gets copied into the Arches container.
-    * `celery.py` - Editable file if you want to modify your AfS project use of celery
+    * `celery.py` - Editable file if you want to modify your AfRC project use of celery
     * `afs_plocal-supervisor.conf` - Supervisord configurations for the celery worker and celery beat processes
     * `entrypoint.sh` - entrypoint script.
 This has some handy utility functions for some routine administration of the Arches container.
-    * `settings.py` - Editable python file to define project specific settings for your AfS instance.
+    * `settings.py` - Editable python file to define project specific settings for your AfRC instance.
 Many of the environment variables that you assign in your `.env` file
-    * `settings_local.py` - Another editable python file to define project specific settings for your AfS instance.
+    * `settings_local.py` - Another editable python file to define project specific settings for your AfRC instance.
 Many of the environment variables that you assign in your `.env` file
-    * `urls.py` - Editable python file configuring URLs in your AfS instance
+    * `urls.py` - Editable python file configuring URLs in your AfRC instance
 * `webpack/`
     * `Dockerfile`
     * `package.json` - This specifies frontend components that get installed via `npm`.